 4. Sharing Materials From External Sources

-To respect and foster the advancement of our students, our policy is that students shall be guaranteed to find only authentic Kabbalah materials from authentic Kabbalistic sources on the KabU website.
+To respect and foster the advancement of our students, our policy is that students shall be guaranteed to find only authentic Kabbalah materials from authentic Kabbalistic sources on the KabU website and KabU platforms and groups.
 Authentic sources for use within KabU are primarily those written by Baal HaSulam, Rabash, Dr. Laitman, Rav Kook, and additional Kabbalists and sources mentioned in their writings.
 KabU considers that the writings of these Kabbalists comprise those most relevant for advancement in our time.
 This is in accordance with our intention that the KabU environment should be a place where students can access and implement an optimal and streamlined approach to the attainment of the spiritual worlds and the assumption that only those who have already traversed the path that leads from our world across the barrier to the Upper World are fit to define for others what belongs to that path.
 Therefore, we kindly request that students not post any outside materials, however relevant, useful, or compatible with our approach they might appear.
 Students are welcome to share media, articles, quotes, etc. that have been posted on one of Bnei Baruch’s channels (Facebook, Youtube, Twitter, the kabbalah.info website, etc.).
 Materials from Bnei Baruch sites are guaranteed to be authentic and either from or based on the work of true Kabbalists that have attained the spiritual worlds.

 Of course, we sincerely respect every student’s freedom to explore and share other approaches when outside the KabU platform.